tidepool-org/blip/README.md

 ### Deploy to aws cloud front
 To publish blip to CloudFront the simplest solution is to build the docker image provided under ./cloudfront-dist and use it.
-1. From the root folder execute: `docker build -t blip-deploy -f cloudfront-dist/Dockerfile.deployment .`
+1. From the root folder execute: `docker build -t blip-deploy .`
 1. Prepare an environment file that contains the configuration for the environment you want to deploy to.
 You can use the template provided in ./cloudfront-dist/docker.template.env.
 1. Execute the docker image built just above: `docker run --env-file ./cloudfront-dist/deployment/cf-blip.env blip-deploy` Et voila, the deployment starts.
 Of course you need credentials for the aws account you target ;)